 The rents paid for families living in shared housing are subject to generally applicable standards for rent reasonableness.
-The rent paid to the owner for the assisted family must not exceed the pro-rata portion of the reasonable rent for the shared unit.
-In determining reasonable rent, the PHA should consider whether sanitary and food preparation areas are private or shared.
+The rent paid to the owner for the assisted family must not exceed the pro rata portion of the reasonable rent for the shared unit.
+In determining reasonable rent, the PHA may consider whether sanitary and food preparation areas are private or shared.

 15-IV.C.
-HOUSING QUALITY STANDARDS
+NATIONAL STANDARDS FOR THE PHYSICAL INSPECTION OF REAL ESTATE (NSPIRE)

-The PHA may not give approval to reside in shared housing unless the entire unit, including the portion of the unit available for use by the assisted family under its lease, meets the housing quality standards.
+The PHA may not give approval to reside in shared housing unless the entire unit, including the portion of the unit available for use by the assisted family under its lease, meets the NSPIRE standards.

-HQS requirements described in Chapter 8 apply to shared housing except for the requirements stated below.
+NSPIRE requirements described in Chapter 8 apply to shared housing except for the requirements stated below.

 - Facilities Available for the Family: Facilities available to the assisted family, whether shared or private, must include a living room, a bathroom, and food preparation and refuse disposal facilities. - Space and Security: The entire unit must provide adequate space and security for all assisted and unassisted residents.
 The private space for each assisted family must contain at least one bedroom for each two persons in the family.
-The number of bedrooms in the private space of an assisted family must not be less than the family unit size.
-A 0-bedroom or 1-bedroom unit may not be used for shared housing.
+The number of bedrooms in the private space of an assisted family must not be less than the family unit size (voucher size).
+A zero-bedroom or one-bedroom unit may not be used for shared housing.